HackYourFuture/HTML-CSS/Week2/README.md

 display: flex;
 ```

-This will allow us the Flexbox-specific properties, that allow us to develop clean and organised CSS.
+This will give us the Flexbox-specific properties, so we can develop clean and organised CSS.
 Check the following links to understand how this is done:

 - [CSS Flexbox Course](https://www.youtube.com/watch?v=-Wlt8NRtOpo)
 - [CSS Flexbox Tutorial for Beginners 1/2 ](https://www.youtube.com/watch?v=siKKg8Y_tQY)